Install Robocorp's RPA software - Visual Studio Code with Robocorp Code extension

-To build, test, and run your robot, you decide to use Robocorp Lab, because you heard that it offers everything you need to create software robots in one simple package, using human-readable syntax.
-It's a full Integrated Development Environment (IDE), and free to use!
+To build, test, and run your robot, you decide (well, we decide for you 😅) to use Visual Studio Code with Robocorp Code extension.
+You have heard it offers everything you need to create software robots using human-readable syntax.
+It's a complete Integrated Development Environment (IDE) and free to use!

-It will also be easy to integrate with Robocorp Cloud, allowing you to execute the robot completely in the cloud!
+VS Code is easy to integrate with Control Room, allowing you to execute the robot entirely in the cloud!
 And get email notifications!
 Create workspaces with your future colleagues!
 Execute the same robot in a mix of cloud containers, physical machines, and self-hosted servers!

-All this sounds really good, but you are getting a bit ahead of yourself.
-Let's concentrate on getting up and running.
+All this sounds good, but let's concentrate on getting up and running.

-Setup Robocorp Lab and your Robocorp Cloud account
+Setup Visual Studio Code with Robocorp Code extension and register your Robocorp account

 - Sign up for a Robocorp account and follow the instructions.

 - Install Visual Studio Code, Robocorp Code extension and the Robot Framework Language Server extension.

 Open Visual Studio Code and create a new robot